The General Data Protection Regulation (GDPR) came into force on May 25th, 2018 and it affects your photography business. Read on to find out more.

 What are the main changes that you need to know about?

-In regards to the personal data that you hold within your business about any living individual, the main changes due to the incoming GDPR legislation are that:
+In regards to the personal data that you hold within your business about any living individual, the main changes you need to know about are that:

 1. You need to document and maintain records about your data processing activities